Important Upcoming Dates

 High School Sailing

-High school sailing is currently practicing Tuesdays, Wednesdays, and Thursdays from 3:30pm - 6:30pm.
+High school sailing is runs March-May and September-November with practices on Tuesdays, Wednesdays, and Thursdays from 3:30pm - 6:30pm.

 If you have any question regarding the High School or C420 program, please contact the Head 420 Coach Katja Sertlksertl@annapolisyc.org

 Opti practices are Saturdays (RWB Fleet only), Sundays(RWB and Green fleets), Mondays(Green Fleet only) and Wednesdays(RWB Fleet only).